 Common Murre – A few hundred adults were observed daily at offshore islet colonies (e.g., Saddle Rock) until mid-August, but by the end of the month they had dispersed for the season.

 Pigeon Guillemot – There were 12 active nests at the start of August, which fledged 14 chicks from 11 sites.
 Seven of these nests were 2-chick nests, however, only three nests fledged both chicks.
-One of the 14 chicks that fledged was recovered on the Auklet Trail after being killed by a Peregrine Falcon.
+One of the 14 chicks that fledged below the Auklet Trail after being killed by a Peregrine Falcon.
 The last monitored chicks fledged between August 30th and September 1st.
 Several fledglings were observed in the water around the island mid-month, but numbers declined rapidly by the end of the month.

 Rhinoceros Auklet – Of the remaining monitored nest boxes, five nests were active at the beginning of August, with four chicks fledging and one disappearing before it reached fledging age.
 Of the monitored burrows and crevices, six were active at the beginning of August, with four chicks fledging and two disappearing before fledging age.
 Breed checks at followed nests concluded on August 30th.
 Near the end of the month, a few partly-feathered chicks from non- monitored nests were found wandering the island.
 Very few adults or chicks were seen on the water around the island at the end of the month.